-For 5 weeks starting on Monday 3rd August, 2015 and running until Sunday 6th September, 2015, we will release a set of notes containing the information you will need to complete the week's programming challenges.
+Starting on Monday 12th February, 2024 and running for about 5 weeks, we will release notes and problems containing the information you will need to complete the week's programming challenges.

 Programming (also known as coding) is how sites like Facebook and apps like Instagram are made.
 Knowing how to program is like having a computing super power.